tevko/wp-tevko-responsive-images/readme.md

-This plugin is officially depreciated.
+This plugin is officially deprecated.
 Please see https://wordpress.org/plugins/ricg-responsive-images/ or https://github.com/ResponsiveImagesCG/wp-tevko-responsive-images